 The head office of ABN (at the time Nederlandsche Handel-Maatschappij) was formerly located at the current premises of the Amsterdam City Archives.
 Designed by Karel de Bazel and Dolf van Gendt, the building opened its doors in 1926.
 ABN significantly expanded its US operations with the acquisition of LaSalle National Bank.
 ABN acquired LaSalle under the leadership of André Batenburg, Chairman of the Managing Board from 1974 to 1985.
 Mr Batenburg was known as a stylish banker with an interest in culture.Read about the history (PDF 973 KB)

-The head office of Amsterdamsche Bank was designed in 1920 by various architects, including Hendrik Berlage.
-Frits van Nierop was the director of this bank for fifty years, until 1924.
-Amsterdamsche Bank acquired Incasso-Bank in 1948, vastly expanding its network in the Netherlands.Read about the history (PDF 23 KB)
+The head office of Amsterdamsche Bank was built from 1926-1932 under supervision of Hendrik Berlage.
+Frits van Nierop was director of this bank for fifty years, from 1871 until 1920.
+Amsterdamsche Bank acquired Incasso-Bank in 1948, vastly expanding its network in the Netherlands.Read about the history (PDF 966 KB)

 Fortis Bank Nederland

 Fortis was created in December 1990, when Hans Bartelds (AMEV/VSB 1990) and Maurice Lippens (Belgian insurer AG) signed a merger agreement.
-From 1995, the bank’s head office was located on Archimedeslaan in Utrecht, in a building designed by Van Mourik Architects.
-A year later Generale Bank Nederland, a predecessor of Fortis Bank Nederland, started sponsoring the Rotterdam Marathon.Read about the history (PDF 12 KB)
+From 1995, the bank’s head office was located on Archimedeslaan in Utrecht, in a building designed by Van Mourik Vermeulen Architects.
+A year later Generale Bank Nederland, another predecessor of Fortis Bank Nederland, started sponsoring the Rotterdam Marathon.Read about the history (PDF 1 MB)

 Hope & Co

-In 1762, Henry Hope, a well-known art collector, established the bank Hope & Co.
-The office was located at Keizersgracht 579-581 in Amsterdam.
+In 1762, Henry Hope, also known for his great art collection, became partner at Hope & Co.
+In later years the office was located at Keizersgracht 579-581 in Amsterdam.
 As everyone knew that the bank resided at this address, a sign with the name of the company was considered unnecessary.
 In 1803 Hope & Co., with Barings & Co., funded a loan to the United States which was used to purchase Louisiana from France under Napoleon.Read about the history (PDF 5 MB)

 Nederlandse Overzee Bank